-Snapshot of updates in the 2021 Long Range Science Plan
+Snapshot of Updates in the 2022 Long Range Science Plan

-The Long Range Science Plan 2021-2031 includes updated information in the following areas:
+The Long Range Science Plan 2022-2032 includes updated information in the following areas:

-- Executive Summary: The listing of Recommended Technology Investments was updated based on discussions within the community and in the IDP Science Advisory Board. - Description of the current state of science and associated references were updated throughout - The Science Planning Matrices (Tables 4, 5, 6) were updated in accordance with community input
+- Executive Summary: The listing of Recommended Technology Investments was updated based on discussions within the community and in the IDP Science Advisory Board. - Description of the current state of science and associated references were updated throughout the body of the document. - A paragraph highlighting the need for broader participation in the polar science community was added. - The Science Planning Matrices (Tables 4, 5, 6) were updated in accordance with community input